--u Load only those portions of program code which would reside in memory mapped to target memory space.
-(Refer to the map command.) -q The program code will be transferred in quiet mode.
-If -q is not specified, the emulator controller will write a "#" for each record successfully received and processed.
-S This allows you to download a symbol file from the host computer into the emulator. -b When using the HP file format, the program is expected to be in binary. -X When using the HP file format, the program is expected to be in hex. -p When using Intel, Motorola or Tektronix file formats, this option sets up a protocol checking scheme using ASCII ACK/NAK characters.
+- -u Load only those portions of program code which would reside in memory mapped to target memory space.
+(Refer to the map command.) - -f Download custom foreground monitor code.
+After you download the code, you must configure the emulator to use the custom foreground monitor by entering the cf mon=ufg command. - -q The program code will be transferred in quiet mode.
+If -q is not specified, the emulator controller will write a "#" for each record successfully received and processed. - S This allows you to download a symbol file from the host computer into the emulator. - -b When using the HP file format, the program is expected to be in binary. - -x When using the HP file format, the program is expected to be in hex. - When using Intel, Motorola or Tektronix file formats, this option sets up a protocol checking scheme using ASCII ACK/NAK characters.
 If using this option, the host should send one record at a time and wait for the emulator to return an ASCII ACK character between records.
 If the emulator returns an ASCII NAK instead, there has been an error in data transmission.
 When the emulator receives the EOF character, it will return only the normal emulator prompt since data transmission is complete.

 If, during the transfer, the host receives a NAK for a record, it should retransmit the record until an ACK is received or until a timeout value is reached, whichever occurs first.